MicrosoftDocs/azure-devops-docs/docs/report/dashboards/analytics-extension.md

 > [!NOTE]
 > The Analytics Marketplace extension and Analytics are **not supported** for TFS 2018 or earlier versions.

 Analytics supports access to Analytics widgets for all projects defined in the project collection.
-To learn more, see [What is Analytics?](../powerbi/what-is-analytics.md) and [Widgets based on Analytics](analytics-widgets.md).
+For more information, see [What is Analytics?](../powerbi/what-is-analytics.md) and [Widgets based on Analytics](analytics-widgets.md).
 Data available in Analytics is summarized in [Data available from Analytics](../powerbi/data-available-in-analytics.md).

 ## Prerequisites